MadameElfarran/Polychromatic-Toast/README.md

 Such an odd name choice, why did ya pick it o' estranged modpack developer?

 > *it came to me in a dream...*
 It was actually an idea I had for an item to add to my modded singlplayer world.
-I like the idea of a piece of toast made of different colors which then inspired me to make this pack. :p
+I like the idea of a piece of toast made of different colors which then inspired me to make this pack. 🍞